GioDev/chess-web/README.md

 # Chess Web Game

-A simple, interactive chess game implemented for the web using HTML5 Canvas and JavaScript.
+A simple, interactive chess game implemented for the web using HTML5 Canvas and JavaScript, featuring a progressively improved AI opponent.

 ## Table of Contents